Th3lazykid/100DaysOfHacking/Days/Day14.md

 - [X] SSRF Lab #1: [Web-Security Academy](https://portswigger.net/web-security/) -- PortSwigger; [Rana Khalil's Course](https://ranakhalil.teachable.com/);
    - Done with lab#1 today: It was pretty easy and understood the python code [Check out the full code in good format here], which I'm gonna tryna explain you people here below.

-1. Importing all the requests.
+1. Importing all the modules.
 Also disabling the warnings incase of not having the valid certificate.

 ```
 import requests